The easiest way to start using Management Center is to run the official Management Center Docker image.

-Hazelcast Management Center is included in the Hazelcast IMDG download package.
-You can download it from the download page of Hazelcast’s website.
+Hazelcast Management Center is included in the Hazelcast download package.
+You can download it from the download page of the Hazelcast website.

-When a new Hazelcast IMDG version is released, it comes with a Management Center that is compatible with IMDG.
-There may be times when a new Management Center version is released before a new version of Hazelcast IMDG.
+There may be times when a new Management Center version is released before a new version of Hazelcast.
 In that case, you may download the new Management Center from its download page as a separate package.

 You have the following options to start the Management Center service:

 Start Hazelcast Management Center from the command line.

 Use the scripts that come with the download package.

 For all the starting options you can preconfigure a cluster in Management Center by setting the following environment variables:

 MC_DEFAULT_CLUSTER_MEMBERSvariable should contain a comma-separated list of the cluster member addresses.